Ask the Advocates: Trigger Avoidance

 Having a good pair of sunglasses handy is key if you are sensitive to light.
 Theraspecs can be worn indoors if you have sensitivity to fluorescent or other indoor lighting.

 Keep a healthy snack, such as a granola bar, in your bag or in your car to avoid hunger, if that is a trigger for you.

 I keep a pair of ear plugs in my purse.
 I love ones called Ear Peace because they only block out loud noise\ and still allow you to hear conversations.

 If I’m heading into a stressful situation, I will try to go for a quick walk if I can.
 I find that doing so helps me to feel like I’m reconnected to my body and less caught up in my head.
 Talk to your migraine specialist if stress or anxiety are a major trigger or a constant presence in your life.
 If that’s the case, perhaps a preventative or rescue medication would be a good idea for you.

 Lack of sleep

 Getting plenty of sleep on a regular schedule is key to help prevent or lessen migraines.
 I take a long Epsom salt, baking soda, essential oil bath before bed.
 If I get up in the middle of the night, my migraine specialist has prescribed a medication to help me fall back to sleep.

 My tips for avoiding common triggers are to do research and ask the community for advice.
-This site has a lot of info, so if for example your primary trigger is food you can search for articles, post in the forums, and see how others do it.
+This site has a lot of info, so if for example, if your primary trigger is food, you can search for articles, post in the forums, and see how others do it.
 I would also say to avoid triggers as best as possible but also don't let it make you stop living.
 The next attack is probably inevitable, and though that may sound depressing, it can also be freeing.
 Control what you can, and have a plan in place for when it doesn't work.